Group3-collab/CSE115-Group-3/README.md

 Special thanks to our course instructor for guidance throughout the project development.

+Disclaimer: AI has been used to assist with documentation (https://chatgpt.com/).

 ## License
 This project is created for educational purposes as part of a university course assignment.